Skip to content

 Violin experience Belgrade

-This morning, we will have a curator-led tour of the Museum of Contemporary Art.
+This morning, visit the Museum of Contemporary Art.
 This stunning modernist building, located in Usce Park in New Belgrade, contains more than 8,000 works.
 It was first opened in 1965.
 The building consists of six jutting concrete cubes that seem to float on top of glass walls.
 Inside, the five-story space is filled with light.
 The collection includes important Yugoslav works

 from the 20th and 21st centuries.

-After a casual lunch in a charming local restaurant, we will drive to Kovacica, 35 miles from Belgrade.
+Later, drive to Kovacica, 35 miles from Belgrade.
 This area of the countryside has been a Slovakian enclave since 1802.
-Today we will meet some of the
+You will meet some of the

 artists at the Gallery of Naïve Arts.
 The gallery was established in 1955 by self-taught artists, 18 of whom remain.
 They are all in their late 70s and 80s and still paint prolifically.
 Today their main purpose is to pass down and preserve the tradition of Naïve painting to the next generation.

-Later, we will visit the workshop of a master violin maker and restorer.
+Later, visit the workshop of a master violin maker and restorer.
 Jan’s son and granddaughter both have learned this artisanal skill, and it is wonderful to hear their story.

 Hotel: St Regis

-Before departure, we will have a Private tour of the Royal Palace complex.
+This morning, you can enjoy a tour of the Royal Palace complex.
 There are two palaces: the Royal Palace, built in the Serbian- Byzantium style in the 1920s, and the White Palace, built a decade later.
 The Royal Palace is unique as it is the residence of the Royal Family HRH Crown Prince Alexander and Princess Katherine.
 During the Socialist period, both palaces were closed to visitors and were used by Tito to entertain visiting dignitaries.

-We will then transfer to the airport for our short flight to Sarajevo, where we will transfer to the Swissotel Sarajevo which offers
+Afterwards, transfer to the airport for a short flight to Sarajevo, where you will transfer to the Swissotel Sarajevo which offers

 Hotel: Swissotel Sarajevo